vietnam-devs/coolstore-microservices/README.md

 ```

 **Notes**:

+1. Global path
+> Set `PATH` for `docker`, `kubectl`, `helm`, and `istioctl`.

+2. Export chart to yaml file
+> If you run it on `Docker for Windows`, then you cannot run sidecar auto injection so that we need to export `coolstore` chart to manifest file like
+> ```
+> helm template deploys/charts/coolstore -f deploys/charts/coolstore/values.dev.yaml --namespace cs-system > deploys/istio/dev-all-in-one.yaml
+> istioctl kube-inject -f deploys/istio/dev-all-in-one.yaml | kubectl apply -f -
+>```

+3. Run with Nginx (not recommendation)
 > If you want to run just only `Kubernetes` + `nginx-ingress` go to `deploys/charts/coolstore/values.yaml` and add
 >```
 > nginx: